 - Leave the Command field empty.

-- In the User drop-down list, select Equals, and for the
+- In the User menu, select Equals, and for the

 In the preceding figure, the graph shows an alerting threshold of one process and data for two instances.
-One instance has no processes that meet the filter conditions, and the other instance has two processes that meet the filter conditions.
+Neither instance is running enough processes to trigger an alerting policy.

-The Condition triggers if drop-down list lets you select the subset of the targets that must violate the condition: all time series or a subset of time series.
-The list of options includes the following:
+The Condition triggers if menu lets you select the subset of the targets that must violate the condition:

 - Any time series violates

 - Increases by

 - Is absent